 What Age Should Kids Get a Phone?

-Many kids are ready for a phone by age 13, but this decision really boils down to your child’s maturity and the phone’s necessity.
+Wondering at what age a child should get a phone?
+Many children are ready for a phone by age 13, but this decision really boils down to your child’s maturity and the phone’s necessity.
 We’ll walk you through some important considerations, the range of cell phones and smartwatches designed for kids, and some tips for controlling screen time

 Best kids smartphone